top of page

 Luke Perry Sculptor.

-For our ROUNDABOUT project, Luke Perry will hand-make four stand-alone, galvanised steel sculptures that stand up to 2.5 metres tall in the Chapel Ash underpass and represent four different subjects chosen in collaboration with the local community.
+For the ROUNDABOUT project, Perry proposed to make hand-made four stand-alone, galvanised steel sculptures that stand up to 2.5 metres tall in the Chapel Ash underpass and represent four different subjects chosen in collaboration with the local community.

-Through a series of hands-on engagement sessions and workshops, Perry proposes to work closely with the community and board to investigate and develop ideas for sculptures so that celebrate the area's history, culture, industry and present.
+Through a series of hands-on engagement sessions and workshops, Perry planned to work closely with the local groups, our community board, and hyper-local resident artists to investigate and develop ideas for sculptures so that celebrate the area's history, culture, industry and present.

-The final sculptures will be made by hand in the artists' workshop in Cradley Heath using a selection of traditional methods, like plasma cutting, welding and finishing, which will ensure the works are vandal-proof, robust and zero-maintenance with a lifespan exceeding 25 years.
+The final sculptures were to be made in the artists' workshop in Cradley Heath using a selection of traditional methods, like plasma cutting, welding and finishing, which will ensure the works are vandal-proof, robust and zero-maintenance with a lifespan exceeding 25 years.

-As part of his residency, Perry is now working with hyper-local resident artists of Wolverhampton, Giovanni Uche and Matt Lloyd from the ROUNDABOUT Community Board, as co-designers for two of the sculptures.
-Read more in this article by the Express and Star.
+Once the sculpture ideas were finalised, the Perry invited hyper-local resident artists of Wolverhampton, Giovanni Uche and Matt Lloyd from the ROUNDABOUT Community Board, to be co-designers for two of the sculptures.
+They continued to work on the sculptures throughout their production.

 bottom of page